Thirty-five years ago, I lost my only child to abortion.

-Yet, when I read of the increase -and even the celebration- of abortion, I am so grieved that I simply have no words.
+When I read of the increasing “celebration” of abortion in our world today, I am so grieved that I simply have no words.
 But then I remember a time when God did give me words, soul-searching words of grief for the child I lost so many years ago.
-Today seemed a fitting day to share these words with you.

 A Mother’s Lament by Shadia Hrichi

 I placed her into the hands of wicked men,

 behind closed doors, they give birth to death—

 for a few coins, her name was stricken;

 for an ounce of silver, they blot out her name.

 Deceitful women pour out words like honey;

 like a serpent, her mouth drips with poison—